XCP UDP Configuration

 Click Browse to select an A2L file for your XCP session.

-Select this option if your slave requires a secure key to establish connection.
-Select a file that contains the seed/key definition to enable the security.
+Select this option if your server requires a secure key to establish connection.
+Select a file that contains the seed/key definition to enable security.

 If you select Enable seed/key security, this field is enabled.
-Click Browse to select the file that contains seed and key security algorithm that unlocks an XCP slave module.
-This parameter is available on in Windows Desktop Simulation for Vehicle Network Toolbox.
+Click Browse to select the file that contains the seed and key security algorithm that unlocks an XCP server module.
+This parameter is available in Windows Desktop Simulation for Vehicle Network Toolbox.

-Select this option to display the status of the connection to the slave module.
+Select this option to display the status of the connection to the server module.
 Selecting this option adds a new output port.

 To detect missing packets, the block can check the counter value in each